-IPSA requires a life insurer to allocate the operating profit or loss of a statutory fund (in accordance with the Insurance (Prudential Supervision) Regulations 2010) and identify any capital payments made to, or distributions from, a statutory fund.
+IPSA requires a life insurer to allocate the operating profit or loss of a statutory fund (in accordance with the regulations) and identify any capital payments made to, or distributions from, a statutory fund.
 The table below presents disaggregated information in compliance with these requirements.
-There were no distributions made from the statutory fund in the current year (31 March 2016: nil).
+There were no distributions made from the statutory fund in the current year (31 March 2017: nil).